 Current structure largely dates back to late fifteenth century CE, to the reign of Sultan Qalawun.
 A tablet with Arabic inscription over the entrance states that the shrine was built by Mohammad, son of Calaon (Qalawun), Sultan of Egypt at his father's command, in the year 739 of the Hegira (about 1363 CE) and that it was restored later around 1495 CE.
 Around the same time, in the late fifteenth century, the shrine structure was conscripted as a mosque.

 The interior of the small Ottoman era prayer hall, with mehrab wall.
 The green cloth behind the middle pillar covers the cenotaph of Aaron's supposed grave.
 Aaron was the only character whose death was given a date explicitly in the Bible (Numbers 33:38) – the first day of the month of Av.

-The path continues up the hill near the monastery.
+The path, part natural; part man-made, continues up the hill near the monastery.
 It runs to the peak, which is crowned with a small but brilliantly white dome-crowned mausoleum.
 This is the Tomb of Aaron, Petra’s most sacred building.
-It is sometimes mistaken for a church, but is in actuality a mosque dating back to the 14th century.
+It is sometimes mistaken for a church, but today it is actuality a mosque dating back to the 14/15 century CE.
 It is indeed just a simple, unadorned small stone-built squared structure with the whitewashed dome on top.

 Eusebius, the 4th century Church historian, mentioned Mount Hôr near Petra.
 Some Byzantine records refer to Mâr Harûn as a place frequented by monks during their walks around the Dead Sea during Lent, but the location of this toponym is uncertain.
 An important information was provided by AlMas’ûdî (mid-10th century) who specified Jabal Hârûn as a holy mountain of the Christians in the possession of the Melkites.